kinjelom/boost-boshrelease/readme.md

 - `files_creator`: A job that allows for the creation of directories and files with specified permissions and ownership and filtering by zones.
 - `scripts_executor`: A job designed to execute custom scripts at various lifecycle stages of a BOSH job.
 - `bosh_info`: A utility job that provides metadata and information about the BOSH environment.
+- `nfs_mounter`: A job that allows for mounting NFS shares.

 ## Usage